Canadian passport: Proposed online application process

+New design

+On May 10, 2023, the government of Canada announced a new design for the Canadian passport.
+Printing of the new passport started in summer 2023 and it became available on June 18, 2023.
+The new passport "features a host of advanced security features and a significant graphic rework that largely eliminates references to the country’s history."

+Criticism of new passport's physical quality

+There has been criticism that the new passports are prone to bending, risking their acceptability or validity to border personnel.
+Immigration, Refugees and Citizenship Canada (IRCC) responded that the new passports are more sensitive to heat and humidity due to their manufacturing, but this doesn't affect their functionality.

 Proof of Canadian citizenship

 A Canadian passport serves as the proof of holder's identity and nationality status outside Canada.
 Contrary to popular belief, however, a Canadian passport itself, be it valid or invalid, is only a prima facie proof of Canadian citizenship.
 Conclusive proof of Canadian citizenship, as dictated by the IRCC, only includes the following documents: